 Mr. Doane said.

-Dr. Agnes Kalibata recognized the extension of farm lands as a major precursor
+AGRA President Dr. Agnes Kalibata recognized the expansion of farm lands as a major precursor of degradation.

 still seeing a lot of people moving to new land and this must stop because the

 land that currently under production is enough to feed a lot of people, except

 that it is not being optimised,” she said.

 MoU, a $964,000 budget was set aside to fund an Integrated Approach Pilot

 program (IAP) that fosters sustainability and resilience for food security in